Jermane Krishnan

 Decreased microbial diversity has been noted in individuals living in short- or long-term residential care compared to those living in the community, and this difference was associated with increased frailty, decreased diet diversity as well as increased inflammatory markers (serum TNF-α, IL-6, IL-8 and C-reactive protein).

-Diet and the Gut Microbiome
+Diet and the Gut Microbiota

 Diet is one of the most relevant factors that influences the gut microbiome.
 Significant changes in the gut microbiota are associated with dietary alterations, especially with consumption of dietary fiber from fruits and vegetables.
 A varied diet is associated with a more diversified microbiome.